-- The term SKU has a specific meaning and is associated with the SKU number.
+- The term SKU stands for something specific and is associated with the SKU number.

 - The SKU number tells us important things about the properties of the SKU.